colinschepers/PathFindingJS/README.md

 Finally, the *Grid size* input field allows the user to change the granularity of the grid, while the *Delay* input field is used to add a short delay (in milliseconds) between every step of the algorithm.
 This allows the user to follow the algorithm more carefully.

 The output of the algorithm is shown by nice colors on the grid.
 The red squares in the application are the squares that have a calculated cost from the starting cell.
 The more red the square, the closer it thinks it is to the goal location.
 The yellow squares are part of the *open set*, which is an ordered list with squares that will be investigated next.
-The more yellow a square is, the more promising the algorithm thinks it is in reaching the goal.
+The more yellow a square is, the more promising the algorithm thinks it is in reaching the goal. in case the the goal square is visited, according to the characteristics of the A* algorithm, the shortest path is found.
+The backtracking phase of the algorithm will change the color of the squares of the path pink.

 ## Implementation